meg-codes/bash-notes/FileSystem.md

 If I were in `/home/bhicks` then `cd ..` would move me to `/home`.
 You can keep doing this, or even chain them.
 From `/home/bhicks` `cd ../..` would move me to ``/``.

 You can also use `cd` to move to an absolute or relative path.
 An absolute path is a path written from root down (`/var/www/public_html/images/cat_gifs`).
 A relative path is written from the current directory (if your working dir was `/var/www`, then `cd public_html/images/cat_gifs` would get you to the same directory as the absolute path above).

+It's worth noting that this distinction applies to any command where you supply a file name for execution. `cp /home/bhicks/interlac_dict.txt /home/fnord/` and `cp interlac_dict.txt /home/fnord` would work equally well--if my working directory were `/home/bhicks`.